AsteriskRD/AvantLush-Backend/PRODUCT_API.md

 - Method: POST
 - URL: `/api/products/`
 - Content-Type: `application/json` or `multipart/form-data`
 - Canonical payload uses grouped-by-size variations.
-Colors can be names or IDs. `size_id` optional; size name will be created if missing.
+Colors can be names or IDs. `size_id` is auto-generated; sizes are created by name if missing.

 Request (JSON)
 - Legend: [required], [optional], [auto]